Are you looking for the best meat slicer you can use at home?

 The OSTBA Electric Deli Meat Slicer comes equipped with a set of serrated blades powered by a ⅕ -horsepower motor.

-This compact meat slicer gives you the most bang for your buck for a durable, powerful, yet affordable meat slicer to use at home.
+This compact, electronic meat slicer gives you the most bang for your buck for a durable, powerful, yet affordable meat slicer to use at home.

 - Easily adjusts for thickness